Names Hongôza

 Tomihachi, Matasuke Ichikawa Yonezaemon

-October 1927: revival at the Hongôza of Tsuruya Namboku IV's masterpiece "Sakura Hime Azuma Bunshô", which has not been staged since March 1817.
-The new script is written by Kawajiri Seitan and the play is produced under the title "Kiyomizudera Azuma Bunshô" with the following casting:
+October 1927: revival at the Hongôza of Tsuruya Nanboku IV's masterpiece "Sakura Hime Azuma Bunshô", which had not been staged since 3rd lunar month of 1817.
+The new script was written by Kawajiri Seitan and the play was produced under the title "Kiyomizudera Azuma Bunshô" with the following casting:

 Roles Actors